Upper and Lower Bounds on the Performance of Kernel PCA: Introduction

-A first theoretical study has been made in \cite{shawe-taylor2005eigenspectrum} who derived PAC (Probably Approximately Correct) guarantees for kernel PCA.
-The PAC bounds proposed by \cite{shawe-taylor2005eigenspectrum} were set up to control the averaged projection of new data points onto a finite-dimensional subspace of the RKHS into which data is embedded.
+A first theoretical study has been proposed by \citet{shawe-taylor2005eigenspectrum} who derived PAC (Probably Approximately Correct) guarantees for kernel PCA.
+The PAC bounds proposed by \citet{shawe-taylor2005eigenspectrum} were set up to control the averaged projection of new data points onto a finite-dimensional subspace of the RKHS into which data is embedded.
+This study has been extended by \citet{blanchard2007statistical} with localised fast rates convergence bounds: they prove upper bounds for the excess risk of the reconstruction error which give different rates in sample size and dimensionality depending on spectral properties of the covariance operator and thus explore the richness of this classical statistical method.
+The theoretical study of KPCA was further done by \citet{reiss2020nonasymptotic}: the authors provide a theoretical bound for the reconstruction gap of KPCA which informs us how far our data-dependent projection is from the best possible projection for a fixed dimension.
+Let us also mention \citet{milbradt2020high} who provided the first oracle bound for the reconstruction error of KPCA.